rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 In order to talk to the GPIO controller, or any other peripheral, we have we have to use _memory mapped registers_.
 @@
-This is the same technique by which most computers communicate with external devices, but this is often hidden within kernel and driver code that most people never touch.
+In most computers these low level interfaces are hidden by the kernel, and often only higher level interfaces are available to developers.
 @@
-The LPC however doesn't have a kernel or drivers, hiding these interfaces from you, giving you the ability to work with them directly, without having to deal with the extra complexity an OS would add.
+The LPC however doesn't have a kernel or drivers hiding these interfaces from you.

-When we try to read or write to a normal chunk of memory, the address and instruction are sent down a bus to the memory controller.
 @@
+This gives you the ability to work with them directly, without having to deal with the extra complexity an OS would add.

+When we try to read or write to a normal chunk of memory, the address and instruction are sent to the memory controller.
+@@
 The memory controller then either retrieves data from memory and places it into a register, or takes data from a register and writes it to somewhere in the memory.
+@@
 However, there are a number of privileged address, and when you try to read from or write to these a slightly different pathway is taken.
 @@